• Skip to primary navigation

 4. Use baby gripe water

-Gripe water is herbal supplement for stomach discomfort, commonly made from herbs like fennel and ginger.
+Gripe water is an herbal supplement for stomach discomfort, commonly made from herbs like fennel and ginger.

-Gripe water is generally safe for relieving pain from gas and digestion problems.
-Be sure to look for a formula that is specifically formulated for babies, and does not include alcohol, sugar or artificial flavors.
+Gripe water is generally safe for relieving pain from gas and digestive problems.
+Be sure to look for a formula that is specifically formulated for babies, and does not include alcohol, sugar, or artificial flavors.

 I like the Little Remedies brand because it doesn’t include anything you would be concerned about giving your baby.